ideafast/ideafast-etl/README.md

     env $(cat dev.env) poetry shell
     airflow standalone

+> **NOTE**: the Airflow `standalone` is not to be used in production, only for getting started and local development.

+> **NOTE 2**: Airflow explicitely states that it does not support `Poetry` as we do here, primarily as it does not incorporates the referred `constraints.txt` that is used when installing through `pip`.
+For now, no issues seem to occur - do let us know if this is different on you machine.

 Navigate to _localhost:8080_ to see the Airflow UI.
 If you need to interact within the shell in the terminal, be sure to open another tab and join the shel with the `.env` included as above.
 For example, you can see the available dags by running:

     airflow dags list